Xarém: Brazil

 It is a traditional dish in the Northeast Region of Brazil, especially in Pernambuco.
 The Brazilian dish contains coarsely ground corn kernels, and it is similar to polenta.

-It is also popular in Minas Gerais, where it is not called "xerém" but "little hominy ".
+It is also popular in Minas Gerais, where it is not called "xerém" but "little hominy".
 The name is given to both the raw broken corn, and the cooked dishes made with it.
 Traditionally, the Mineira hominy is cooked with pork ribs, sometimes with pork cuts with chicken, beef, or sausage added.

 Cape Verde

 In Cape Verde, xarém is considered a traditional dish.
 It contains corn grain mixed with water, laurel, butter, and salt.
 It can also be prepared with fresh tuna, coconut milk, onions, and gindungo peppers.
 Xerém de festa is prepared with fat, pork meat, and onions, or in other cases, with beans, bay leaf, peppers and tomatoes.
 It is often used for wedding parties.

-On the island of Brava, a drum festival is celebrated in the month of June when the xarem dish is eaten and prepared as people dance to the coladeiras.
+On the island of Brava, a drum festival is celebrated in the month of June when the xarém dish is eaten and prepared as people dance to the coladeiras.